html-project/Html-Project/README.md

 ##### CentOS/RHEL 7.4
 > yum install google-chrome-unstable

-If you have problems, then fallback to Xorg with modifying **/etc/gdm/custom.conf** file:
+If you have problems, please fallback to Xorg with modifying **/etc/gdm/custom.conf** file:

 > $$ GDM configuration storage
 >